djaus2/AzureSphere/README.md

 There are currently three main scripts:

-**Setup.bat** Guides you to the web pages for setting up Azure CLI, AzureSphere command prompt and Active Directory.
+**Setup.bat** Guides you through setting up Azure CLI, AzureSphere command prompt and Active Directory.

 **ClaimDevice.bat**..*(It's there now)* One for setting up the Active Directory Tenant for, and including